-Large Map Pop-Up Events: Five pop-up events were held in parks and at existing community meetings and special outreach events in November and December 2020 and in April 2021.
-All events featured a large 10 by 15-foot floor map depicting the proposed trail route.
+Large Map Pop-Up Events: Three pop-up events were held in parks and at existing community meetings in November and December 2020.
+Events at the Addison Athletic Club and Addison Circle Park attracted a total of about 150 residents, employees and visitors who shared their thoughts and ideas about Addison's future system.
+These events featured a large 10 by 15-foot floor map depicting the proposed trail route.
 Residents were prompted discuss the alignments with staff or add their comments directly to the map with sticky notes.